yuhangle/endstone-territory/README.md

 The Territory plugin supports sub-territories, which can be created within a parent territory by the parent territory owner and administrators.
 Sub-territory permissions and members are independent from the parent territory.
 Sub-territories are fully controlled by their owners and are not controlled by the parent territory.
 If a parent territory is deleted, its sub-territories will lose their parent territory tag and become independent territories, and will not be deleted along with the parent territory.

+The Territory plugin supports the integration of the umoney plugin as an economic system, with the economy being disabled by default.
+After enabling the economy in the configuration file, creating a territory will charge players based on the territory's area multiplied by the unit price.
+Deleting a territory will refund the player at the current price.

 ## Features

-The core of the Territory plugin has been developed in C++ since version 0.1.0, resulting in better performance and faster response times.
-It uses SQLite to store territory data, requiring no additional configuration and making it ready to use out of the box.
+The core of territory plugin is developed using C++ and utilizes SQLite for storing territory data, theoretically offering better performance.

 ## How to use